 *This page may include affiliate links; that means I earn from qualifying purchases of products.

-Achieving happiness starts with our brains.
-We have talked before about how happiness skills are learnable.
-If happiness skills are learnable, then these skills, just like other skills, rely on the brain.
-Just like recognizing the color of a flower, or recalling the name of a friend requires the brain to function quickly and efficiently, happiness too requires the brain to function quickly and efficiently.
+Did you know that happiness skills are learnable?
+Yup.
+And because happiness skills are learnable these skills, just like other skills, rely on the brain.
+Just like recognizing the color of a flower, or recalling the name of a friend requires the brain to function quickly and efficiently, happiness too requires the brain to quickly and efficiently identify positive information.

-But the brain is actually quite lazy.
-The brain’s goal is to use as little energy as possible and still keep us functioning.
-The way it does this is by learning from our behavior and experiences, and creating networks that make it easier for us to continue doing what we have always done with little additional effort.
+Unfortunately, the brain is actually quite lazy.
+The brain’s goal is to use as little energy as possible and still keep functioning.
+The way it does this is by learning from our experiences and creating neural networks that make it easier for us to continue doing what we have always done, thinking the way we have always thoughts, and feeling the way we have always felt with little additional effort.

 The bad news is that when we continually engage in thoughts, beliefs, emotions, and behaviors that generate negative emotions, our brains actually get better at generating these negative emotions.
-And as we get older, the brain becomes more and more resistant to change.
-In childhood, the brain is still growing at a rapid rate, and these processes are very changeable.
-But, by the time we reach adulthood, we have to exert far more effort to undo these patterns in the brain.
+And as we get older, the brain becomes more and more fixed and resistant to change.

-The good news is that brain is changeable throughout our entire lives.
+The good news is that the brain is changeable throughout our entire lives.
 The brain’s ability to change is referred to as neuroplasticity.
-Just as you might see an older adult starting to go the gym and eat right, repeatedly engaging in happiness activities changes the way the brain functions.
-The more you practice happiness activities, the easier it is for you brain to generate happiness.
-Over time, you have to exert less and less effort to increase happiness.
+So the more you practice happiness activities—and strengthen these regions of the brain—the easier it is for your brain to generate happiness.
+And, over time, you have to exert less and less effort to increase happiness.